ChristianPRO1982/lyrics-slide-show/docs/general_overview.md

 If numbering continuity is disabled with `not_c_num`, the displayed verse number does not continue.
 This allows a single verse to be split into several slides without producing misleading numbering.

-For chorus-like sections such as pre-choruses or bridges, the user may either type a custom prefix manually or use prefixes managed by moderators.
-Those moderator-defined prefixes can populate or replace the prefix field in the editing workflow.
+For chorus-like sections such as pre-choruses or bridges, the user may type a custom prefix manually on the block itself.
+The current documented workflow does not rely on a dedicated moderator-managed prefix catalog.

 ### Song Metadata